Michigan Lawyer Blog

 $1.9 MILLION | AUTO ACCIDENT (WAYNE COUNTY, MI)

-Every slip and fall personal injury claim must have a few necessary components to be valid.
+Every slip and fall accident claim must have a few necessary components to be valid.
 Not every fall leads to a lawsuit; some slips and trips are simply accidents and cannot be blamed on any one party.
 However, when a fall occurs because of someone’s negligence, carelessness, or error, you may have a valid claim.
-In every slip and fall accident there must be an established duty of care, an act of negligence, notice of the potential hazard, and the accident must have caused some type of damage.

-First, the injured party must prove that the property owner had a responsibility to maintain the premises and to keep the injured person reasonably safe.
-For example, a store owner has a duty to his or her customers, just as a homeowner has a duty to his or her guests.
-However, if the injured person was illegally trespassing when the injury occurred, the property owner may not owe the injured person duty of care.
+A duty of care refers to the property owner’s responsibility to maintain the premises and to keep it reasonably safe for legal visitors.
+For example, a store owner has a duty to their customers, just as a homeowner has a duty to their guests.
+So, as long as you were not trespassing on the property, the owner owes you a duty of care.

 Negligence

-There can be no personal injury case if there was no error or act of negligence.
-Normal wear and tear is not enough to cause a slip and fall case, there must have been some sort of carelessness that caused the incident to occur.
-In other words, the property owner may have had a hazardous condition on the premises that they failed to take care of in a timely manner, leaving the property visitors susceptible to a potential injury.
+Negligence is the failure to behave with the level of care that a reasonable person would have exercised under the same circumstances, and there can be no personal injury case without proof of negligence.
+Normal wear and tear are insufficient for a valid claim in a slip and fall case.
+There must have been some sort of carelessness that caused the incident to occur.
+In other words, the property owner may have had a hazardous condition on the premises that they failed to take care of promptly, leaving visitors susceptible to a potential injury.

 Notice

-Keep in mind, proving notice can be extremely tricky.
-The injured party must be able to demonstrate that the property owner was aware of the hazard that caused the incident, but still failed to make the hazard safe.
+Proving notice can be extremely tricky.
+You must demonstrate that the property owner was aware of the hazard that caused the incident but still failed to make it safe.

 Damage

-In order to have a valid personal injury claim, you must be able to prove that the incident caused some type of damage.
-Even if all other components of a slip and fall case are present, if the plaintiff cannot prove that the fall caused any damage, they do not have a personal injury case.
-Damage may include broken bones, concussions, contusions, lacerations, burns, spinal cord injuries, and other serious injuries.
-Most importantly, these injuries must line up with the circumstances of the incident in order to prove that the damages were a direct result of the fall.
+Finally, to have a valid personal injury claim, you must prove that the incident caused some damage.
+Even if all other components of a slip and fall case are present, you do not have a personal injury case if you cannot prove that the fall caused any damage, like injuries and financial losses.